saberhamrahi/saberhamrahi/README.md

 - 👋 Hi, I’m @saberhamrahi
-- 👀 I’m interested in ..pharmacology,protein and molecular ducking .
+- 👀 I’m interested in ..pharmacology,protein and molecular docking .
 - 🌱 I’m currently learning ..pharmacist.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...saberhamrahi@gmail.com